-Initially a hunting reserve It became a conservation area in 1976 and then attained National Park status in 1988.
+Initially, a hunting reserve became a conservation area in 1976 and then attained National Park status in 1988.
 The WWF and the King Mahendra Trust for Nature Conservation are active in the park monitoring wildlife and breeding habitats.
 They have also executed an educational plan for local people recognizing the significance and necessitate for conservation.
 Species preservation in the park has yielded reasonable outcomes as some mammalian species such as tiger, elephant, spotted deer, hog deer, Sambar deer, swamp deer, etc. have made the prominent comeback.
-In this regard, the reintroduction program of endangered rhinoceros has been carried out on a regular basis since 1986.
+In this regard, the reintroduction program of endangered rhinoceros has been carried out regularly since 1986.

 There is a crocodile breeding center at the park headquarter for Gharial and Marsh mugger to increase itâ€™s number, which includes two major sections-hatchery and rearing sections.
 We will have an exciting visit to the crocodile breeding centre in the national park.